Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __amount__
   - Type: posfloat
-  - Description: mass of the solid used in the reaction solution
+  - Description: Mass of the solid used in the reaction solution

 - __unit__
   - Type: string
-  - Description: unit of the gas, added to the reaction, for example as partial pressure
+  - Description: Unit of the gas, added to the reaction, as partial pressure

 </details>